Cricklewood railway station: Re-opening of Dudding Hill Line to passenger services

 The proposal to re-open the Dudding Hill Line to passenger services was revived in 2017 when the London Assembly and Transport for London published a plan to extend the London Overground network through Cricklewood.
 The scheme, known as the West London Orbital envisages running services from West Hampstead Thameslink and Hendon to Hounslow via Cricklewood and the planned Old Oak Common Lane station.
 The plans are currently at public consultation stage with TfL.

+Brent Cross West development

+Plans to build Brent Cross West station 1.5 km to the north of Cricklewood were approved by national and London government in March 2014.
+The new station opened in December 2023 and, unlike Cricklewood, Brent Cross West is able to accommodate the new 12-carriage trains.
+There had been rumours that Cricklewood station would close when the new station opened but these were refuted by the Brent Cross Cricklewood development company.
+The developers announced funding for further upgrade work at Cricklewood station in 2010, including the installation of lifts to provide step-free access to all platforms.

 Connections

 London Buses routes 189, 226, 245, 260, 460 and C11 serve the station.

 Cricklewood TMD and sidings

 The original Cricklewood railway engine servicing depot was built by the Midland Railway just to the north west of curve of the junction with the Dudding Hill Line.
 It was built as and remains as the first major servicing depot for trains terminating in London, and for servicing the local regional commuter trains on the Midland Main Line.
 Part rebuilt by British Railways, it was closed to steam in December 1964.

 To the eastern side of the mainline, the Midland Railway had originally built a goods yard, which developed into a sizeable freight facility under British Railways, for collating and distributing goods around London.
 Resultantly, as the confines of the original depot with the introduction of electrification meant it could no longer be used, a new depot was built to the north east of the mainline, located directly north of the sidings and above the northern junction with the Dudding Hill Line.

 Today, the depot serves as the London base for East Midlands Railway, providing stabling and operational servicing for its British Rail Class 222 and class 180.
 It also formerly served as a regional depot for First Capital Connect, until it was superseded by Govia Thameslink Railway in September 2014, who use other newly built facilities in other locations.
 The sidings located to its south still provide freight services, including being the starting point for one of the daily BinLiner domestic waste trains that terminate at the Calvert Landfill site, operated by the Waste Recycling Group for the Department of the Environment.